vlcn-io/vlcn-orm/content/docs/migrations.md

 // change the below line to import the generated `exports-sql.js` file
-// this file imports the create table statements. export sqlFiles from "./domain/generated/exports-sql.js";
+// this file imports the create table statements. import sqlFiles from "./domain/generated/exports-sql.js";

 // tell `bootstrap` to create tables and automigrate if those tables exist await bootstrap.createAutomigrateIfExists(context.dbResolver, sqlFiles);
 ```

-You can see an example in aphrodite-browser-starter here (todo).
+You can see an example in the [aphrodite-browser-starter](https://github.com/tantaman/aphrodite-browser-starter/blob/main/src/index.tsx#L21).

 # Manual Migrations